A linear program for testing nonclassicality and an open-source implementation

 Note that if $\Omega$ and $\mathcal{E}$ span the full vector space of Hermitian operators, then the linear program simplifies somewhat, as the LHS of Eq.~\eqref{eq:QuantumCond} reduces to the identity map on $\mathsf{Herm}[\mathcal{H}]$.
 Note that satisfiability is only a function of the cones defined by $\Omega$ and by $\mathcal{E}$, and so no other features of the states and effects are relevant to their nonclassicality, as was also shown in Ref.~\cite{selby2021accessible,selby2021incompatibility}.
 A useful consequence of this fact is that $\Omega$ and $\mathcal{E}$ are classically-explainable if and only if their convex hulls are also classically-explainable.

 Testing for the existence of such a $\sigma$ is a linear program.
-In the repository~\cite{ourgithubrepo}, we give open-source Mathematica code for computing the relevant preliminaries and implementing this linear program.
+In the repository~\cite{ourgithubrepo}, we give open-source Mathematica code for computing the relevant preliminaries and solving this linear program.
 The input to the code is simply a set of density matrices and a set of POVM elements (or, more generally, GPT state and effect vectors).
+In practice the code runs in a few seconds for values of $n$ and $m$ up to around $20$.